likebike/likebike_com/1-input/posts/How_To_Write_Fast_Rust_Code.html.md

 == <span id=emit-asm>Performance Tip #1: Compile with `RUSTFLAGS="--emit=asm"`</span>

+***Update:** [/u/Zoxc32 explains why `--emit=asm` has this effect](https://www.reddit.com/r/rust/comments/eq168d/how_to_write_fast_rust_code/fena36s/):  "Emitting files will force the compiler to use a single LLVM module for the entire crate which allows LLVM to optimize better.
+You can achieve a similar effect by passing -C codegen-units=1.
+Putting all the crates into a single LLVM module with -C lto=fat can also improve performance.
+These are not defaults since they slow down compilation times."*

 I'm listing this tip first because it's so easy to do (it's just a compilation flag, not a code change), and because it can result in a *surprising* performance boost.
 By emitting assembly files during compilation, LLVM is able to perform much better optimizations (particularly Variable Localization).

 Let's demonstrate this with an example: